dulait/check-mate/README.md

 ## installation

-to use check-mate in your Java project you can add it as a dependency in your Maven `pom.xml` file:
+to use check-mate in your Java project you can add it as a dependency in your Maven `pom.xml` file, but you'll also need to use a PAT i generated for reading the maven package (since github doesn't allow unauthenticated requests to public maven packages, and uploading to maven central is too much work)
 ```xml
 <repositories>
     <repository>